top of page

 emp.jpg

-Using GIS to understand group ranging and intergroup conflict between two tamarin species.
+Used GPS data to investigate group ranging and intergroup conflict between two tamarin species at the Los Amigos Biological Station in Peru.

 Research